iamdheerajjain/YtDownloader/docs/ci-cd-setup-guide.md

    - Ensure RBAC permissions are applied

 3. **Test Failures**

    - Check PYTHONPATH includes app directory
    - Verify all dependencies are installed

+4. **Webhook Not Triggering**
+   - Verify webhook URL is correct
+   - Check Jenkins GitHub plugin is installed
+   - Ensure Jenkins is accessible from the internet (for GitHub.com)

 ### Logs and Diagnostics